Skip to main content

 Processes the user’s transcribed speech and visual input using a low-latency LLM.
 Tavus provides ultra-low latency optimized LLMs or lets you integrate your own.Configure the Large Language Model (LLM) layer

-Converts the LLM response into speech using the supported TTS Engines (Cartesia (Default), ElevenLabs).Configure the Text-to-Speech (TTS) layer
+Converts the LLM response into speech using the supported TTS Engines (Cartesia (Default), ElevenLabs, Azure).Configure the Text-to-Speech (TTS) layer

-Delivers a high-quality, synchronized digital human using Tavus’s real-time avatar engine (Phoenix).Replica overview
+Delivers a high-quality, synchronized face using Tavus’s real-time avatar engine (Phoenix).Face overview

 Getting Started

-You can quickly create a conversation by using the Developer Portal or following the steps in the CVI Quickstart guide.
-If you use Cursor, Copilot, or another AI coding agent, use the copy-paste checklist on AI Prompt: CVI Quickstart.
+You can quickly create a conversation by using the PAL Maker or following the steps in the API Conversation Quickstart guide.
+If you use Cursor, Copilot, or another AI coding agent, use the copy-paste checklist on CVI App: AI Prompt.
+For web apps, start with CVI App Quickstart, then choose an embed path in Embed CVI.
+React apps that want Tavus-provided UI should use the @tavus/cvi-ui component library, including blocks, components, hooks, and server helpers.